ZJvandeWeg/rust-red/README.md

 This program is designed to execute `flows.json` file that have been designed and exported/deployed using Node-RED, without any editor or other HTML/Web-related functionalities.
 The purpose of its development is to deploy tested Node-RED flows to devices with limited memory for execution.

-In other words, I need to use Rust to reimplement all the nodes used in the `flows.json`.

 Only the "function" node will use the lightweight QuickJS JS interpreter to run their code; all other functionalities are implemented in native Rust code.

 ## Features